Kotambail-Hegde/Masquerade-Source/README.md

 #### Known Issues (other than the ones mentioned above)
 - Unable to boot Dragon Warrior III
-- Fails many DMC tests
+- Fails many of the DMC tests

 ---